 During this movie icon's early career, she straddled the realms of Broadway and Hollywood; she created the title role in the 1951 play version of Gigi, enjoyed her first starring film role in 1953's Roman Holiday, and returned to Broadway the following year playing the title role in Ondine.
 Though Hepburn chose Tinseltown for the remainder of her career, Broadway awarded her quite the going away present with the 1954 Tony Award for Distinguished Dramatic Actress (analogous to today's Best Performance by a Leading Actress in a Play award).
 At only 25 years old, Hepburn remains the youngest to take home this award.
 In a nice Tony history coincidence, Hepburn presented the Best Performance by a Featured Actress in a Musical trophy in 1991 to Daisy Eagan, youngest-ever to win in that category.

 8. Alex Sharp, 26

-Alex Sharp graduated Juilliard's Drama department in May 2014 and, four months later, made his Broadway debut leading the company of The Curious Incident of the Dog in the Night-Time.
-Sharp played Christopher, a 15 year-old with high-functioning autism and an incredible aptitude for math.
+Alex Sharp graduated from Juilliard's drama department in May 2014 and, four months later, made his Broadway debut leading the company of The Curious Incident of the Dog in the Night-Time.
+Sharp played Christopher, a 15-year-old with high-functioning autism and an incredible aptitude for math.
 At the 2015 Tony Awards, Sharp won the Tony for Best Performance by a Leading Actor in a Play over Bradley Cooper (for The Elephant Man), Bill Nighy (for Skylight), Ben Miles (for Wolf Hall), and Steven Boyer (for Hand to God).
 The win made Sharp the youngest winner ever in that category.